xrav3nz/ccc/README.md

-# ccc
+# Canadian Computing Competition
-Canadian Computing Competition
+My solutions to the Canadian Computing Competition